 The working language of the PhD programme and of the Centre is English and applicants should have a good grasp of academic English, both written and spoken.
 No knowledge of Czech is required.

-PhD Seminar meets approximately every other Wednesday (10am-12; the alpha room at the fifth floor) during the term weeks.
+PhD Seminar meets on Tuesdays (10am-12; the alpha room at the fifth floor) during the term weeks.
 At this seminar, our PhD students presents their ongoing work and drafts of dissertation chapters.
 But we also meet to talk about what it means to think and write philosophy in a good way in contemporary academia, to prepare our PhD’s for a life in the Academia.
 The Centre’s more senior researches are usually present as well.

 The programme for this term can be found HERE.